 - Release Date: March 12, 2004

 - Cast: Val Kilmer, Derek Luke, William H. Macy

 |Budget: $19 – $23 million (you never know with Franchise Pictures)||Financed by: Franchise Pictures; Signature Pictures; ApolloMedia|

 |Domestic Gross: $4,434,432||Overseas Gross: $3,678,280|

-David Mamet’s Spartan was financed for an estimated $19 million – $23 million by the ever corrupt Franchise Pictures, which would quickly go bust after a lawsuit and numerous judgments against them about inflating budgets so their financial partners would end up shouldering most of the production costs.
+David Mamet’s Spartan was financed for an estimated $19 million – $23 million by the ever corrupt Franchise Pictures, the company notorious for inflating the budgets of their productions on paper, so their financing partners end up shouldering most of the costs.
 Spartan also received capital from Signature Pictures and German based ApolloMedia.
 Franchise sold off most overseas rights at the 2003 American Film Market.
 Spartan was the second Mamet and Franchise collaboration after the flop Heist (2001).

 Warner Bros dumped Spartan in the UK in 25 theaters to a total of $139,073 and the overseas cume was a mere $3,678,280 across numerous distributors.
 The film was sent straight to video in France, Germany and many smaller markets.